Soisy-Bouy

 Soisy-Bouy (/fr/) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 History

 On 16 November 1240, Edmund Rich (1175–1240), also known as Saint Edmund or Eadmund of Canterbury, and as Saint Edmund of Abingdon, a 13th-century archbishop of Canterbury in England, died here at the house of Augustinian Canons.

 Demographics

 Inhabitants of Soisy-Bouy are called Bouyards.
-In 2022, the commune had 844 inhabitants, reflecting a +2.55% increase compared to 2016.
+As of 2023, the population of the commune was 850.